Na-Z/Na-Z.github.io/_pages/about.md

   <li>I am recruiting <strong>research fellow</strong> (holds a doctoral degree) and <strong>research associate/assistant</strong> (holds a master degree) with relevant research experience on computer vision.</li>
   <li>I am welcoming self-fund or <a href="https://www.csc.edu.cn/chuguo/">CSC-fund</a> <strong>visiting PhD/Master students</strong> and <strong>local MComp/BComp students</strong> with interests in the area of (3D) computer vision and machine learning.</li>
   </ul>
-  <i>Please contact me via email if you are interested to work with me at SUTD.</i>
+  <i>Please feel free to reach out to me via email if you are interested to work with me at SUTD.</i>
 </div>

 _______________________________________________________________________________________________________